gregmsanderson/fly-hello-fastify-db-replay/README.md

 > Error validating datasource `db`: the URL must start with the protocol postgresql:// or postgres://

-Does your app's `fly.toml` still have a placeholder value set within its `[env]` section?
-You will need to remove that line once you have attached a real multi-region database to the app.
-As Fly then sets the real `DATABASE_URL` at runtime.
-So remove the placeholder value line and run `fly deploy`.
+Does your app's `fly.toml` have a placeholder value for `DATABASE_URL` set within its `[env]` section?
+Once you have attached a real multi-region database to the app, Fly then sets the real `DATABASE_URL`.
+So remove any placeholder value line and run `fly deploy`.

 ## Run it locally